reepc/Handwriting-text-recognition-with-ChatGPT-Correction/README.md

 ### Install anaconda

 > **Note**
-> This step is not necessary
+> This step is not necessary if you don't have any other environment of python in your computer.

+#### Windows

 ### Install python